top of page

 As United States Navy Veteran he serviced as Hospital Corpsman during the Operation Enduring Freedom campaign.
 With a balanced approach of assisting veteran-friendly employers, he helps bridge the language-translation difference to assist them in hiring their practices of veterans in the area.

-Roderick Cunningham is the Founder and Executive Director of The Beverly Cunningham Outreach Program, Inc (BCOP).
+Dr. Roderick Cunningham is the Founder and Executive Director of The Beverly Cunningham Outreach Program, Inc (BCOP).
 The BCOP was founded in 2010 after Roderick’s mother Beverly Cunningham Brown was shot point-blank in the head by her husband on October 27, 2009.
 Domestic Violence has had a strong hold on Roderick’s family dating back to his grandmother being shot at by her husband.
 Roderick has turned his pain into positive action by helping other victims, survivors, and our youth to once again embrace the normalcy of life through the Beverly Cunningham Outreach Program and its partners.
 The mission of the Beverly Cunningham Outreach Program is to provide individual and group counseling, advocacy, and rehabilitation services to survivors of domestic violence.
 The foundation also seeks to be an outlet for community youth who are at risk of becoming victims of violence, or substance abuse or who are impacted by health issues.
 The program has helped over 10,100 children, women, and families through its domestic violence programs, economic empowerment programs, and community outreach programs from 2010 – The current.
 Roderick has received numerous community service awards, resolutions, and proclamations from the DeKalb County Board of Commissioner and state representatives.
 Roderick was a member of the Georgia Coalition Against Domestic Violence 2013-2017 Board of Directors, Strengthening Families and Communities Coalition of Atlanta, Ryan Cameron Foundation Teen Dating Violence Committee, PADV Teen Dating Summit Committee, Georgia Department of Labor-DeKalb/Rockdale Employer Committee, DeKalb County School District-Career, Technical And Agricultural Education Business Partner, DeKalb Chamber of Commerce, Georgia Chamber of Commerce.
 The Beverly Cunningham Outreach Program is a 501(c)3 based in DeKalb County.

 Before taking on the foundation, Roderick was in corporate security as a Project Manager where he ran the operations of Port Authority of New York & New Jersey for the Georgia Washington Bridge & PATH Trains, and was Account Manager for (4) facilities with J. P. Morgan Chase in New Jersey, (7) facilities for Citigroup in New Jersey, Telemundo in New Jersey, and CNBC News in New Jersey.
 These accounts range from 1.2 million to 2 million dollar budgets per year.
 Roderick has a beautiful daughter Journee’ Maria Cunningham Roderick believes that family is very important.